Soft-Condensed-Matter/vonMises/README.md

  Execution:
  ./a.out

- Results are show directly on screen but could be piped to a file:
+ Results are show directly on screen but could be directed to a file:
  ./a.out > results.dat